 District defined contribution plan: In October 1990, the District established the Health Care District of Palm Beach County Contribution Plan (the Plan), a defined contribution plan covering District employees not participating in the Florida Retirement System Plan, who are 18 years of age or older and have completed one year of service.
-The Plan is administered by the Variable Annuity Life Insurance Company (VALIC).
+The Plan is administered by the Empower Retirement.
 For employees hired after September 30, 2012, the District contributes 4% of eligible compensation to the Plan and also makes matching contributions equal to 100% of the participants' elective deferrals up to 4% of eligible compensation.
 The District contributes 15% of eligible compensation for employees hired prior to October 1, 2012.
 Contribution rates and benefits of the Plan are established and may be amended by the District Board.
-For the year ended the District contributed approximately \$6,468,000 to the Plan.
+For the year ended the District contributed approximately \$5,472,000 to the Plan.
 Employees are not allowed to contribute to the Plan and are fully vested after 6 years of service.

 District deferred compensation plan: The District also established and provides its employees with access to a 457(b) deferred compensation plan named the Palm Beach County Health Care District Pension Plan (the 457(b) Plan).
 Under this plan, an employee is able to contribute pretax wage/salary dollars into a personal retirement account.
-The 457(b) Plan is administered by VALIC.
+The 457(b) Plan is administered by Empower Retirement.
 An employee can defer up to \$19,500 of eligible compensation annually.
 No contributions are required of the District.
 Contribution rates and benefits of the 457(b) Plan are established by the District Board and may be amended in the future by the District Board.

-Lakeside deferred compensation plan: In May 1994, Lakeside established the District District Holdings 457(b) Retirement Plan (the 457(b) Plan), which is a deferred compensation plan.
-Under the 457(b) Plan, an employee is able to contribute pretax wage/salary dollars into a personal retirement account.
-The 457(b) Plan is administered by VALIC and does not issue a separate financial report.
-Plan amendments and contribution rates are approved by the District's Board.
+Lakeside deferred compensation plan: In May 1994, Lakeside established the District Holdings 457(b) Retirement Plan (the 457(b) Plan), which is a deferred compensation plan.
+Under this plan, an employee is able to contribute pretax wage/salary dollars into a personal retirement account.
+The 457(b) Plan is administered by Empower Retirement.
 An employee can defer up to \$19,500 of eligible compensation annually.
+No contributions are required of the District.
 Contribution rates and benefits of the 457(b) Plan are established by the District Board and may be amended in the future by the District Board.